 Welcome to the Centre de santé St. Claude Health Centre.
-Our staff are eager to help you move in and get acquainted with your new surroundings.
-We are here to see that you are happy and comfortable in your new home.
+Our staff are eager to help you get acquainted with your new surroundings.
+We are here to see that you are happy and comfortable while in our care.

 This handbook contains useful information about our services and procedures.
 We will be happy to answer any questions you and your family may have.